pancelor/pancelor.github.io/templates/posts/tetris-clone.md

 <h1 class="post-title">Tetris Clone</h1>
 <h4 class="post-meta">2020-05</h4>

+<div><%- include ("/_mail.ejs") %></div>

 I did this project one week when I neeeded a break from my bigger projects.
 I decided I wanted to get a visceral feel for how hard it is to finish a game; surely it's pretty hard?
 But how hard?
 So I decided to clone Tetris (the [gameboy version](https://en.wikipedia.org/wiki/Tetris_(Game_Boy_video_game))) down to a tiny level of detail to see how much work it would take.

 Turns out, it takes a lot of work :) But I learned a lot!
-Here are some of the highlights:
+I haven't published this project publically (for licensing reasons), but I'll walk you through some of the highlights in this post.

 ### prototype versus polish